 External fragment ions

 Ions that do not come from the peptide precursor, but rather from external contaminants, can often be found in tandem mass spectra.
 Any ions attributed to a precursor ion not explicitly listed in the spectrum header MUST be prefixed with a 0@ as described above.
-If the annotation is not a chemical formula or other type of annotation described elsewhere in this specification, then it MUST be prefixed with an underscore (_) followed by a string enclosed in double quotes ("") .
-The string within double quotes does not need to be software-interpretable.
+If the annotation is not a chemical formula or other type of annotation described elsewhere in this specification, then it MUST be prefixed with an underscore (_) followed by a string enclosed in curly braces ( { } ) .
+The string within curly braces does not need to be software-interpretable.
 It may be followed by neutral loss, isotope, adduct type, and charge information in the usual manner.
 As an example,

-0@_"Adenosine"
+0@_{Adenosine}

 attributes the annotated peak as coming from singly charged adenosine (0 charge would not be detected, and doubly charged should be postfixed with ^2, etc.).
-The string after the underscore and enclosed in double quotes should be as informative and concise as possible.
-It is not specifically obligatory that tools supporting this format would be able to understand a peak annotation of 0@_"Adenosine"+HPO3^2 as the 2+ ion of adenosine monophosphate, but this is the aspirational goal.
+The string after the underscore and enclosed in curly braces should be as informative and concise as possible.
+It is not specifically obligatory that tools supporting this format would be able to understand a peak annotation of 0@_{Adenosine}+HPO3^2 as the 2+ ion of adenosine monophosphate, but this is the aspirational goal.
 Tools MAY encode a list of known named compounds to annotate, but this is not required.
 Readers of this notation MUST simply understand that it is some external named ion, but are not obligated to understand more than that.

 As another example, y1 and a2 and b2 ions are commonly very strong in HCD spectra, and one can easily assign such peaks otherwise not associated with the putatively identified analyte.
 For example, if the primary analyte were a tryptic peptide MYPEPTIDEK, it would not be unusual to see annotations such as:

-0@_"y1(R)"
+0@_{y1(R)}

-0@_"a2(LP)"
+0@_{a2(LP)}

-0@_"b2(LP)"
+0@_{b2(LP)}

 which signify that 3 reasonably prominent peaks are not explained by the analyte, but yet, are explainable as common contaminant ions.
 Nearly every high S/N HCD spectrum has both y1(K) and y1(R) although only one matches the likely analyte.